 7. Do victims have rights during lifer hearings?

-- it requires the Board of Parole Hearings to listen to the entire and uninterrupted testimony of the victim, victim’s family, and victim’s representatives,
+- Listen to the entire and uninterrupted testimony (“victim impact statement”) of the victim, victim’s family, and victim’s representatives,

-- it allows victims, a victim’s family, and the victim’s representatives to attend parole board hearings without being questioned by the inmate or his/her attorney, and
+- Allow victims, a victim’s family, and the victim’s representatives to attend parole board hearings without being questioned by the inmate or their attorney, and

-- it requires the board to consider a victim’s safety in determining whether to grant, deny, or rescind parole.
+- Consider a victim’s safety in determining whether to grant, deny, or rescind parole.8

 Learn more about victim notification at California’s Office of Victim & Survivor Rights & Services.